18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Explore Mount Etna from Catania and get to know Etna wines over lunch and wine visits.

-Nothing completes a foodie vacation like learning how to make the traditional food specialties.
+Nothing completes a foodie vacation like learning to make traditional food specialties.
 In a local Sicilian family home, take cooking classes and learn the secrets of the best Italian food.

-While Italy is one of the best countries for food, the island of Sicily is one of those food destinations that is worthy of spending weeks and months savoring.
+While Italy is one of the best countries for food, the island of Sicily is one of those destinations worthy of spending weeks and months savoring.

 READ MORE: The Best Sicilian Food: 25 Authentic Dishes in Sicily You Must Eat